 - CAD Engineer or Designer – takes initial concepts and sketches and turns them into drawings the team can use out on the shop floor.

 - Estimator – determines what it will will take to produce each project or job.
 This person usually has a lot of fabrication experience.

 The more you know about the varied careers available in metal fabrication, the more likely you are to find one that appeals.
 Those interested in technology may enjoy CAD (Computer-Aided Design.)
 If you appreciate seeing a job well-done, explore the many opportunities in welding, including laser welding.

 Creative types often enjoy the satisfaction of becoming a fabricator.
 If you are good at figuring things out, engineering may be for you.
 If working with your hands is your thing, consider becoming a machinist.
 Those with perfectionist qualities may fit well in quality control.

 Most positions need good communication and math skills.
 We know that can sound discouraging to some people who’d be a good fit in fabrication, so here’s an explanation of what we mean.

 The Role of Good Communications in Metal Fabrication

-The Importance of Math in Metal Fabrication
+Math in Metal Fabrication

-Math and measuring are critical in metal fabrication, especially at Wiley Metal, where we make so many parts that must work in conjunction with pieces made elsewhere.
+Math and measuring are critical in metal fabrication, especially at Wiley Metal, where we make parts that must work with pieces made elsewhere.
 Drawings must be followed exactly and measurements must be precise.
 Even a small error can lead to costly delays and waste.
-The expression “Measure twice, cut once” may have first been spoken on a metal fabrication shop floor.
+The expression “Measure twice, cut once” may have first been spoken on a metal fabrication shop floor!

-Do you know of someone who may be interested in a career in metal fabrication?
+Do you know of someone who might be interested in a career in metal fabrication?
 Please feel free to share this article.
 If you are interested in exploring your opportunities at Wiley Metal, we invite you to review our employment opportunities by clicking the button below.